dorinandreidragan/dorinandreidragan.github.io/docs/articles/tunnel-to-webserver.md

 python3 -m http.server 8080
 ```

-## Step 3 - Create a devtunnel to the web server
+## step 3 - Create a devtunnel to the web server

 - Login to your Microsoft account using device code authentication: